 General Valuation Policy: In determining the value of our investments, the Adviser has established an investment valuation policy (the "Policy").
-The Policy has been approved by our Board of Directors, and each quarter our Board of Directors reviews whether the Adviser has applied the Policy consistently and votes whether or not to accept the recommended valuation of our investment portfolio.
+The Policy has been approved by our Board of Directors, and each quarter our Board of Directors reviews the Policy to determine if changes thereto are advisable and also reviews whether the Adviser has applied the Policy consistently and votes whether or not to accept the recommended valuation of our investment portfolio.
 The Adviser values our investments in accordance with the requirements of the 1940 Act.
 As discussed more fully below, the Adviser values securities for which market quotations are readily available and reliable at their market value.
 The Adviser values all other securities and assets at fair value as determined in good faith by our Board of Directors.
 Such determination of fair values may involve subjective judgments and estimates.